Skip to main content

 The “Change Your Clocks, Change Your Batteries” campaign created by the National Fire Protection Association (NFPA) encourages homeowners to change their smoke detector batteries whenever they're changing their clocks for DST, equating to twice a year.

 Checking and changing your smoke detector batteries is easy to do—the hard part is actually remembering to do so, which is why this handy pairing with Daylight Saving Time is ideal.
-With DST starting, here's your friendly reminder to change those batteries, along with smoke detector tips and information to keep them properly maintained year-round.
+With DST ending, here's your friendly reminder to change those batteries, along with smoke detector tips and information to keep them properly maintained year-round.

 How often should I be replacing my smoke detector batteries anyway?